 In short, no. ScopeMaster does not constrain writing style.
 You do not have to follow any predefined pattern of sentence structure, however requirements or user stories must have a clear functional meaning in order to be unambiguous.
 For example each of the following would be accepted as functionally interpretable:

-- as an administrator I can edit a user profile
+as an administrator I can edit a user profile

-- I can edit a profile.
+I can edit a profile.

-- Administrators can edit user profiles
+Administrators can edit user profiles

-- managers edit profiles
+managers edit profiles

-- managers edit all profiles
+managers edit all profiles

-- a profile [must be] edited
+a profile [record is] edited

 The English language is extremely flexible.
 In order to accommodate unusual phraseology you can use square brackets.
 Any text within square brackets is ignored by the language analyser.

 Compared with the manual alternative, ScopeMaster is ridiculously fast!
-It performs important analysis work in seconds that would take hours if done manually.
+It performs important analysis work in seconds, that would take hours if done manually.
 It does important but sometimes tedious checking work, and it does it without supervision.
 ScopeMaster can analyse a set of user stories in a matter of a few minutes, work that might otherwise take days to do.
 At an average of 3 seconds per user story, depending on length and complexity, ScopeMaster is incredibly fast and thorough.

 All software collaboration repository tools can import CSV formatted lists of user stories.
 You can export from ScopeMaster in CSV format and then import to your favourite collaboration repository in a matter of minutes.
 So we recommend that you refine your stories in ScopeMaster first, then import them into your usual tool thereafter.
 This entire process may only happen once per project, that’s a few minutes, compared with the days and weeks saved by using ScopeMaster to perform the analysis on your user stories.

 We only charge for the analysis work that ScopeMaster performs, and this is charged on a per user story analysed basis.
 Analysis credits can be purchased in batches depending on how many user stories you need to analyse.
-Typical cost to benefit ratio is 1:100.
-Yes that’s right, it’s not a typo, you really can expect a 100x return on investment in a matter of days!
+Each story analysed consumes one credit.
+You can re-analyse a story as many times as you like in a 30 day period for no extra cost.